perebaj/perebaj.github.io/source/_posts/Optmizing-ML-models-using-threads-C-and-reducing-the-tail-at-scale-network.md

 Accordingly the [documentation](https://superfastpython.com/threadpool-python/#Step_2_Submit_Tasks_to_the_Thread_Pool) the threadpool is perfect for I/O bound tasks, and the pickle file load is a I/O bound task.
 Besides that, using the Executor map functions, it's possible to load all models and lock the main thread until all models are loaded, avoiding deadlocks.

+## Wake up

+To not increase your cost and keep using the zero-scale approach and also maintaning the time to load the differents containers controlled, a good approach is to use a warm-up strategy.
+This strategy is basically call all the healthcheck endpoints of each service in your pipeline.
+This will make the following containers be warmed up before the first call, reducing the overall time spent in the pipeline.

 # References

 - [Enterprise Integration Patterns - Designing, Building, and Deploying Messaging Solutions][1]